Aghajari/ZoomHelper/README.md

 ## Installation

-ZoomHelper is available in the JCenter, so you just need to add it as a dependency
+ZoomHelper is available in the JCenter, so you just need to add it as a dependency (Module gradle)

 Gradle
 ```gradle